 30 month placements allow volunteers to experience true immersion in a country and project, which they are carefully matched to, based on their professional experience, abilities and background.
 All volunteers get a settlement allowance, and a regular living allowance which covers housing, utility charges, daily living expenses, comprehensive insurance and return airfare.

 Opportunities are limited for anyone without certain desirable skills or qualifications.
 (Currently: a university degree or equivalent; 2+ related work experience and a decent level of either English, Spanish or French, and personal qualities including an open mind and the ability to adapt to new situations easily).
 Although great for solo volunteers, here are fewer opportunities for those who want to bring their family along.

-In addition to government programs like the Peace Corps, VSO and others, there are some special paid volunteer programs funded by the government of the destination country to meet particular needs.
-Not only can you volunteer abroad for free, but various costs related to taking part in this kind of project are covered.
+In addition to government programs like the Peace Corps, VSO and others, there are some special paid volunteer abroad programs funded by the government of the destination country to meet particular needs.
+Not only can you volunteer for free, but various costs related to taking part in this kind of project are covered.
 In return, a longer time commitment is expected.

 The 'English Opens Doors' Program – Chile